Propagation of Test Particles and Scalar Fields on a Class of Wormhole Space-Times: Scalar Field Propagation

 This approximation fails to capture the overtone dependence of the oscillation frequency as does the analogous Schwarzschild approximation, but in the large $l$ limit gives the same leading order behavior as the WKB approximation.

-We note that this procedure is straight-forward to adapt to compute the modes corresponding to a negative definite potential with a single minimum which requires $\xi>1/2$.
+We note that this procedure is straight-forward to adapt to compute the modes corresponding to a negative definite potential with a single minimum.
+For example, for the $l=0$ mode, this requires $4q\xi+1-q<0$.
 In this case, we require a set of transformations that reverse the sign of the potential, the appropriate choice is

 As before, this reduces the problem to finding the bound states of a negative definite potential subject to vanishing boundary conditions at both spatial infinities.
 Following the same procedure above, we obtain after analytically continuing back